microsoft/FluidFramework/packages/dds/tree/README.md

 ## Whats missing from existing DDSs?

-`directory` and `map` can not provide merge resolution that guarantees well-formedness of trees while supporting the desired editing APIs (like subsequence move), and are missing (can can not be practically extended to have) efficient ways to handle large data ort schema.
+`directory` and `map` can not provide merge resolution that guarantees well-formedness of trees while supporting the desired editing APIs (like subsequence move), and are missing (and cannot be practically extended to have) efficient ways to handle large data ort schema.

 `sequence` does not capture the hierarchy or schema, and also does not handle partial checkouts.
 Additionally its actual merge resolution leaves some things to be desired in some cases which `tree` aims to improve on.